Skip to content

 Status: The selected remedy – a granular activated carbon adsorptive barrier – was presented in the Phase IV Remedy Implementation Plan (Part 1) and at the June 2023 public meeting.
 The carbon mats were installed in October 2023.

-Current and upcoming work: Routine inspections are performed to assess the condition of the mats.
+Current and upcoming work: Field inspections are performed routinely to assess the condition of the mats.

 PSL-10 Subgrade Biogeochemical Reactor

 Status: The selected remedy – a subgrade biogeochemical reactor (SBGR)– was presented in the Phase IV Remedy Implementation Plan (Part 3) and at the November 2023 public meeting.
-Upon design completion, SBGR installation activities began in November 2024.
+Upon design completion, SBGR installation began in November 2024 and was completed in April 2025.

 Building 5 Bioremediation

 Current and upcoming work: Varian is planning to conduct investigation and treatment simultaneously.
 Pressure injection will be used beneath the building to increase the influence of the treatment.
-The design of the injection and monitoring well layout is ongoing.
 This treatment is expected to begin once downgradient bedrock groundwater treatment and monitoring are in place.

 Site-Wide Sampling